He killed her husband. Now she may have to pay his back taxes

 "The city doesn't want this.
 They want to throw it in my lap, I don't want it either," Frances Wright Moore says.

-The courts awarded Moore this property and two homes, from the man who admitted to killing Wright’s husband Mickey, a code enforcement officer, back in 2001.
+The courts awarded Wright this property and two homes from the man who admitted to killing her husband Mickey, a code enforcement officer, back in 2001.

 If the property goes into Wright's name, she becomes responsible for the city and county taxes and penalties that have gone unpaid for years, about $126,000 at her last count.

-“Pay off his debt, while he is laying back and my taxes are still paying for his housing,” she said.
-“It’s ludicrous, it`s an embarrassment.
-I’m offended, I’m ***** off, I’m appalled.”
+"Pay off his debt, while he is laying back and my taxes are still paying for his housing," she said.
+"It's ludicrous, it's an embarrassment.
+I'm offended, I'm ***** off, I'm appalled."

 The standing water appears to be a breeding ground for insects.
 More and more trash is discarded in the lot by the day.